marijnh/getdocs/README.md

 files.

-A getdocs doc comment starts with a double colon, optionally prefixed with a name (`foo::`).
+A getdocs doc comment starts with a double colon, optionally prefixed with a name (`foo::`) and followed by a type.
 It can be either a block comment or a continuous sequence of line comments.
+When you don't want to specify a type, for example because the type can be inferred from the code (as with a class declaration), you can write a single dash after the colons, instead of a type.

 When no name is given, such a doc comment applies to the next program element after it.
 That element should be something with a name, like a